ikanisa/lawai/docs/env-matrix.md

 ### Legacy / project-specific snapshots

-Directories under `francophone-lex/` and `JB/` maintain historical configuration examples.
+Directories under `JB/` maintain historical configuration examples.
 They reuse the shared variables above and add bespoke integrations (Google Drive ingestion, payment APIs, Redis rate limiting).
-These examples now reference the shared matrix to reduce drift while preserving project-specific placeholders.
+The legacy `francophone-lex/` scaffolds have been removed to avoid vendor-specific drift, so JB now serves as the lone reference area.

 ## Using the shared helper

 - Import `loadServerEnv` and the relevant schemas from `@avocat-ai/shared` when adding a new server-side loader.
 - Extend the shared schemas with service-specific validation (for example, requiring non-empty values in Ops or keeping relaxed defaults in the API).
 - Document any non-shared variables in this file so that future services know where to source configuration.